Yunidotwav/SolidityFurinaToken/README.md

 ## Description

-**Embrace the Flow of Fortune with FurinaToken!**
+**Lights!
+Camera!
+Token!**

 This Solidity Project, inspired by Fontaine's Hydro Archon, Furina, allows you to create and manage your own token, called Furina Token!
-Furina Token empowers you to build a vibrant in-game economy and a loyal community reward system, all made by using Furina's Heart and Mind.
+Furina Token gives you the support to build a vibrant in-game economy and a loyal community reward system, all made by using Furina's Heart and Mind.

 ## Getting Started